NolanCassidy/n0lan/README.md

 ## Write Docstring

 Don't like writing documentation for your functions?
-Have Figstack's `Docstring Writer` craft detailed docstrings so your functions are always readable and maintable.
+Have N0lan's `Docstring Writer` craft detailed docstrings so your functions are always readable and maintable.

 ![Write Docstring](/images/docstring.png)